 DAOS is an open-source storage stack designed from the ground up to exploit new NVM and integrated fabric technologies.
 Unlike traditional storage stacks primarily designed for rotating media, the DAOS stack is extremely lightweight since it is designed to work end-to-end in user-space with full OS bypass.
-I/O operations are handled in a client library linked directly with the application, transferred through the fabric using Mercury, an RPC library designed for HPC systems, to storage services running in user-space.
+I/O operations are handled in a client library linked directly with the application or the middleware I/O library, transferred through the fabric using Mercury, an RPC library designed for HPC systems, to storage services running in user-space.
 Data is transferred directly into NVRAM with no memory copy or context switch, bypassing the in-kernel filesystem and block layer.